cwminard/KirbyTaskManager/README.md

 # Instructions for the Frontend (literally every code except app.py)

-To access the frontpage copy and paste this url into your browser: http://localhost:"your local port number here"/coderush/homepage1.html.
+To access the frontpage copy and paste this url into your browser: http://localhost/coderush/homepage1.html (please insert your local port number to access the url correctly)

 You can then proceed to select either the login or signup option.